alamgirqazi/tech-blog/src/pages/intro-to-nodejs-part-5/index.md

 ```

-Awesome. two files will be created for us.
+Awesome.
+Two files will be created for us.

 However, to make services more manageable, we will move them in proper folder structure.